benblack769/benblack769.github.io/coding_posts/cpu-archetecture.md

     leaq	8(%rax,%rdx,8), %rdx

 One thing to note is that all of the above code can run crazily fast.
-It will usually not make a noticable differnece in code performance.
+It will usually not make a noticeable difference in code performance.

 This next part is the important part, and the part that can be slow: our inner loop.